Maxhu787/tagme-location/README.md

 - free accounts can place specific amount of markers with a specified radius and when user is in that area they wont be tracked upgrade to get more
 - location updated every 30~60s upgrade to get more accurate data
-- have buttons on the side to lock zoom and rotate
 - poke or send some sort of signal system limited amount every time frame upgrade gets more etc

 ### map